-Peripheral monitoring of the Dry Fork area is done through compliance monitoring wells COG1204A & B. The wells are located north and east of the Dry Fork Canyon and Bingham Canyon intersect, as depicted in Figure 2 of Dwg.
-No. 454-T-0415, and both intervals are screened in quartzite.
+Peripheral monitoring of the Dry Fork area is performed through compliance monitoring wells COG2806A&B. The wells are located north and east of the Dry Fork Canyon and Bingham Canyon intersect, as depicted in Figure 2, and both intervals are screened in quartzite.
 The wells are intended to monitor the potential lateral movement of mine impacted ground water originating from Dry Fork Canyon.
-Due to the low yield of COG1204A & B as well as the proximate location to active mining and waste rock placement over the next several years, KUC may replace bedrock monitoring well COG1204A & B with a bedrock monitoring wells COG2806A & B as agreed upon by the Executive Secretary.
-KUC submitted a formal letter to UDWQ detailing well location and anticipated well construction prior to execution for review and approval by the Executive Secretary.
+Groundwater monitoring wells ECG1106A & B, located approximately 600 feet north of ECG2787 and drilled in bedrock, can also be used as monitoring the northern/eastern edge of the Dry Fork water quality.